pranavhonrao9/Udacity_Projects/README.md

 # Data
 Both training data and test data are available at Kaggle Quora Competition Website.
-Unfortunately they are too large to be stored in this repository.
+Unfortunately they are too large to be stored in this repository.Reference link for the data: https://www.kaggle.com/c/quora-question-pairs/data website.

 # Analysis
-Data Exploration:
-For this project , I have used data provided by https://www.kaggle.com/c/quora-question-pairs/data website.

 Following is the information about training data:
 Size: 404290
 Data Fields information:
 Id, question id1 ,question id 2 , question1 , question 2, is_duplicate

-First 5 lines of training data information:

 Information about the duplicate and non-duplicate statements: